San Luis de la Paz

 San Luis de la Paz is a city, and the surrounding municipality of the same name, located in the northeastern part of the state of Guanajuato in Mexico.
 San Luis de la Paz was founded on August 25, 1552, as a defensive town on the Spanish Silver Road, which linked the Zacatecas mines with Mexico City during the Spanish domination.
 It owes its name to the peace treaty between Otomi Indians, who were Spaniard allies, and the native Chichimecas, on the day of Saint Louis of France, August 25.
 San Luis de la Paz is also known as the Chichimeca Nation.

 Population

 The municipality lies adjacent to the southern border of the state of San Luis Potosi.
 The city serves as the seat of the municipality.
-At the Mexican census of 2020, the city had a population of 51,894.
+In the 2020 INEGI census, the city had a population of 51,894.
 The municipality has an area of 2,031 km^{2} (784 sq mi).
 Its largest other community is the town of Misión de Chichimecas, with a population of 9,609.